MicrosoftDocs/powerbi-docs/powerbi-docs/report-builder-data.md

 ##  <a name="BkMk_ReportDataTerms"></a> Terms

 - **Data connection.** Also known as a *data source*.
 A data connection includes a name and connection properties that are dependent on the connection type.
-By design, a data connection does not include credentials.
-A data connection does not specify which data to retrieve from the external data source.
+By design, a data connection doesn't include credentials.
+A data connection doesn't specify which data to retrieve from the external data source.
 To do that, you specify a query when you create a dataset.

 - **Connection string.** A connection string is a string version of the connection properties that are needed to connect to a data source.
 Connection properties differ based on data connection type.